 What is behind this backlash and what can be done to address this crisis of globalisation?
 'Free trade is stupid trade' Getty Images.
 Capital - The rich list: Where the world's wealthiest live.
 Number of UHNW in 2013: 10,675 Change over 2012: -5.1% Total wealth: $1.5tn At first glance, it looks as though China’s UHNW population is declining.
 While the country’s rich were hurt by poor performing stock markets last year, long-term trends show it could become the second- or third-wealthiest nation in the world in just a couple of years.
 The vast majority of China’s wealthy are self-made multi-millionaires, said Seibold.
 Many are in the manufacturing and export industries, but people in the financial services and technology industries are gaining ground as well.
 For most of the last decade, the country’s gross domestic product grew by double-digits.
 Between 2000 and 2010, the price-per-square meter of a home in Beijing has climbed by 180%, according to economic research firm BBVA Research.

 In terms of wealth rather than income, the top 1 percent control 40 percent.
 Their lot in life has improved considerably.
 Twenty-five years ago, the corresponding figures were 12 percent and 33 percent.
 One response might be to celebrate the ingenuity and drive that brought good fortune to these people, and to contend that a rising tide lifts all boats.
 Economists long ago tried to justify the vast inequalities that seemed so troubling in the mid-19th century—inequalities that are but a pale shadow of what we are seeing in America today.

 Some people look at income inequality and shrug their shoulders.
 First, growing inequality is the flip side of something else: shrinking opportunity.
 None of this should come as a surprise—it is simply what happens when a society’s wealth distribution becomes lopsided.
 Outsourced Call Centers Return, To U.S. Homes.
 How can Scotland cope with China's salmon demands?
 10 September 2012Last updated at 19:03 ET By Anne-Marie Bullock Producer, Costing the Earth: Chinese Salmon The Scottish salmon industry had a major boost after China opened its doors to imports - but with the government setting a target to increase salmon production by 50% by 2020, local communities are divided over whether the financial rewards outweigh environmental concerns.
 "Thousands of people come from all over the world to look at this landscape.

 This is the one place in the world you shouldn't put a factory fish farm. " Roc Sandford is the owner of the island of Gometra in the Inner Hebrides - one of the wildest and undeveloped parts of the UK.
 To get there you have to travel to Mull, summon the small foot ferry to the island of Ulva and then either commission a boat, walk a five mile causeway or, I suppose, swim.
-Cashmere trade threat to snow leopards.
-23 July 2013Last updated at 13:46 GMT By Melissa Hogenboom Science reporter, BBC News Snow leopards are critically endangered as their natural prey has declined The global demand for cashmere is threatening endangered snow leopards, according to a new report.
+There are no roads so a quad bike is the fastest way to get across the island - and the handful of residents live without electricity.